Nintendo Classics: Features

+Each Nintendo Classics console emulator is accessed from a dedicated app, with players able to select a game to play from a provided list.
+The emulators support control remapping and save states, with most consoles also allowing players to rewind gameplay.
 The Nintendo Classics emulators include online multiplayer support, allowing players to play local multiplayer games remotely with friends.
-The emulators also support save states, with most consoles also allowing players to rewind gameplay.
 Some NES and SNES games also have an alternative version labeled "SP" ("Extra" in some regions) which alters the game in some way, typically unlocking additional modes, starting the player with additional items or levels, or starting the player midway through the game.